reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

    .thenThrow(RuntimeException.class);
 ```

+We often only test the *happy flow* of our application.
+But how to test the correct behaviour in our try-catch-blocks?
-Mockito comes with a built-in mechanism to test our error handling.
-Instead of declaring a return value, advise Mockito
+Mockito has the answer: Instead of declaring a return value, we can declare an exception to be thrown.
+This allows us,
+to write unit tests, that ensure our try-catch-blocks work as expected!

-to throw the expected exception.
-In case we throw checked exceptions, the compiler doesn't let us throw checked
+Important to know: In case we throw checked exceptions, **the compiler doesn't let us throw checked exceptions that
-exceptions that are not declared on the method.
+are not declared on the method**!

 ### Mocking `void` Methods